 Rooms 307 and 315.
-As you exit the elevator or stairs, we encourage you to peek in the windows of our Foundations of Nursing Lab and our Nursing Simulation Lab.
-In these spaces, nursing students learn how to take vital signs, bathe patients, provide personal care and position patients in beds using simulators (mannequins) that respond like "real" patients.
+As you exit the elevator or stairs, we encourage you to peek in the windows of our Foundations of Healthcare Lab and our Healthcare Simulation Lab.
+In these spaces, students learn how to take vital signs, bathe patients, provide personal care, and position patients in beds using simulators (mannequins) that respond like "real" patients.
 Students can easily transition from the lab to the classroom and watch videos of themselves in action at the simulated patient's bedside.
-Using sophisticated equipment, our nursing students experience real-life patient scenarios in a safe learning environment and learn how to manage multiple patients and personnel.
+Using sophisticated equipment, our students experience real-life patient scenarios in a safe learning environment and learn how to manage multiple patients and personnel.
+Our Simulation Director sets up various scenarios for students to work through together in teams, which prepares them to work in these types of interprofessional patient care teams in the future.

 Room 330.
 After walking by the simulation labs, you might continue around the corner to the end of the hallway towards our Athletic Training Lab.
-Along the way, you will see lockers that students can use to store their personal items while they are conducting research or working in labs and you will see an example of our tucked away lounge spaces where students can relax and study together in quiet corners of the building.
-As you look into the window of the Athletic Training Lab, you can observe how students can easily transition from the classroom to the clinic with our convertible classroom to patient tables.
+Along the way, you will see lockers that students can use to store their personal items while they are conducting research or working in labs, and you will see an example of our tucked away lounge spaces where students can relax and study together in quiet corners of the building.
+As you look into the window of the Athletic Training Lab, you can observe how students can easily transition from the classroom to the clinic with our convertible classroom-to-patient tables.
 They learn and simulate skills related to injury prevention, emergency care, evaluation, treatment and rehabilitation in the dry lab area.
-Students also practice casting, icing and whirlpool therapy in the wet lab area.
+Students also practice casting, icing, and whirlpool therapy in the wet lab area.

 To exit the building, please proceed down the staircase next to the Athletic Training Lab or walk back to the main elevators.
-[The 4th and 5th floors support faculty and departmental offices.]
+[The 4th and 5th floors house faculty and departmental offices.]